kasper-piskorski/docs/pages/documentation/3-querying-with-graql/graql-rules.md

 ```
 if [rule-body] then [rule-head]
 ```
-People familiar with Prolog/Datalog, may recognise the similar form:
+People familiar with Prolog/Datalog, may recognise it as similar:

 ```
 [rule-head] :- [rule-body].